watermint/toolbox/docs/guides/troubleshooting.md

 ## API transaction logs

-The toll will record API requests and responses into capture logs that have a prefix "capture".
+The tool will record API requests and responses into capture logs that have a prefix "capture".
 This capture logs do not contain requests and responses of OAuth.
 Additionally, API token strings are replaced with `<secret>`.